MicrosoftDocs/memdocs/sccm/core/plan-design/configs/site-and-site-system-prerequisites.md

 ---
 # Site and site system prerequisites for System Center Configuration Manager*Applies to: System Center Configuration Manager (Current Branch)*

- Windows computers require specific configurations to support use as a System Center Configuration Manager site system server.
+ Windows-based computers require specific configurations to support their use as System Center Configuration Manager site system servers.

- For some products, like Windows Server Update Services (WSUS) for the software update point, you will need to refer to that products documentation to identify additional prerequisites and limitations for use of that product.
-Only configurations that direclty apply to use with Configuration Manager are included here.
+ For some products, like Windows Server Update Services (WSUS), for the software update point, you need to refer to the product documentation to identify additional prerequisites and limitations for use of that product.
+Only configurations that directly apply for use with Configuration Manager are included here.

 > [!NOTE]
->  On January 12th of 2016, support for .NET 4.0, 4.5, and 4.5.1 expires.
-For more information see [Microsoft .NET Framework Support Lifecycle Policy FAQ](https://support.microsoft.com/gp/framework_faq?WT.mc_id=azurebg_email_Trans_943_NET452_Update) at support.microsoft.com.
+>  In January 2016, support expired for the .NET Framework 4.0, 4.5, and 4.5.1.
+For more information, see [Microsoft .NET Framework Support Lifecycle Policy FAQ](https://support.microsoft.com/gp/framework_faq?WT.mc_id=azurebg_email_Trans_943_NET452_Update) at support.microsoft.com.

 ## <a name="bkmk_generalprerewq"></a> General site server requirements and limitations:
 **The following apply to all site system servers:**

 -   Each site system server must use a 64-bit operating system.
-The only exception to this is the distribution point site system role which can be installed on some 32-bit operating systems.
+The only exception to this is the distribution point site system role, which you can install on some 32-bit operating systems.

 -   Site systems are not supported on Server Core installations of any operating system.
-An exception to this are that Server Core installations are supported for distribution point site system role, without PXE or multicast support.
+An exception to this is that Server Core installations are supported for the distribution point site system role, without PXE or multicast support.

--   After a site system server is installed, it is not supported to change:
+-   After a site system server is installed, it's not supported to change:

     -   The domain name of the domain where the site system computer is located (also called a **domain rename**).